Side view of a human brain showing the location of a closed brain injury.

 Recovering from a closed brain injury is a marathon, not a sprint, and you don’t have to run it alone.
 Building a strong support system is one of the most important steps you can take.
 From medical specialists to people who understand exactly what you’re going through, the right resources can make all the difference in your healing process.

-Medical and Therapy Resources
+Where to Find Medical and Therapy Support

 A comprehensive approach is key to recovery.
 This usually involves a combination of medical treatment and specialized therapy.
 National organizations are excellent sources for finding vetted information and care providers.
 The Model Systems Knowledge Translation Center (MSKTC) works with top researchers to create practical resources for individuals living with traumatic brain injuries and their families.